emilyageller/jekyll-now/_posts/2018-01-20-New-York-City-Subway-Traffic-and-Demographics.md

-# New York City Subway Traffic and Demographics

 ## Metis Project 1: Exploratory Data Analysis

 We hit the ground running in our first week at the Metis Data Science Bootcamp!